 Step 2: Building the Series of a Bar/Line Chart component

-LOOKUP is used to correctly align the data with the X Axis dates using an X Axis component reference.
+LOOKUP is used to correctly align the data with the X Axis dates using an X Axis formula reference.
 Without using LOOKUP, the data would return chronologically ordered but misaligned, for example August 26, 2016 would inaccurately show a count of open tickets.

 LOOKUP(!X Axis Dates ,GROUP(values),COUNTDISTINCT(values))